The Lord of the Rings: The Fellowship of the Ring: Plot

-Learning of Saruman's betrayal from Gandalf and now realizing that they are facing threats from both Sauron and Saruman, Arwen's father, Lord Elrond, decides against keeping the Ring in Rivendell.
-He holds a council of Elves, Men, and Dwarves, also attended by Frodo and Gandalf, that decides the Ring must be destroyed in the fires of Mount Doom.
-Frodo volunteers to take the Ring, accompanied by Gandalf, Sam, Merry, Pippin, Elf Legolas, Dwarf Gimli, Boromir of Gondor, and Strider—who is actually Aragorn, Isildur's heir and the rightful King of Gondor.
-Bilbo, now living in Rivendell, gives Frodo his sword Sting, and a chainmail shirt made of mithril.
+Learning of Saruman's betrayal from Gandalf and now realising that they are facing threats from both Sauron and Saruman, Arwen's father Lord Elrond holds a council of Elves, Men, and Dwarves, also attended by Frodo and Gandalf, that decides the Ring must be destroyed in the fires of Mount Doom.
+Frodo volunteers to take the Ring, accompanied by Gandalf, Sam, Merry, Pippin, the Elf Legolas, the Dwarf Gimli, Boromir of Gondor, and Strider—who is actually Aragorn, Isildur's heir and the rightful King of Gondor.
+Bilbo, now living in Rivendell, gives Frodo his old sword Sting, and a chainmail shirt made of mithril.

-The Fellowship of the Ring makes for the Gap of Rohan, but discover it is being watched by Saruman's spies.
-They instead set off over the mountain pass of Caradhras, but Saruman summons a storm that forces them to travel through the Mines of Moria.
-After finding the Dwarves of Moria dead, the Fellowship is attacked by Orcs and a cave troll.
-They hold them off but are confronted by Durin's Bane: a Balrog residing within the mines.
-While the others escape, Gandalf fends off the Balrog and casts it into a vast chasm, but the Balrog drags Gandalf down into the darkness with him.
-The devastated Fellowship reaches Lothlórien, ruled by the Elf-queen Galadriel, who privately informs Frodo that only he can complete the quest and that one of the Fellowship will try to take the Ring.
-She also shows him a vision of the future in which Sauron succeeds in enslaving Middle-earth, including the Shire.
-Meanwhile, Saruman creates an army of Uruk-hai in Isengard to find and kill the Fellowship.
+The Company of the Ring is forced to travel through the Mines of Moria due to a storm summoned by Saruman.
+Gandalf warns Frodo that Gollum, released from Sauron's fortress, has been trailing them with the intention to reclaim the ring.
+They find the Dwarves of Moria dead and are attacked by Orcs and a troll.
+While they hold off the attack, they face Durin's Bane, a Balrog.
+The others escape as Gandalf confronts the Balrog and is pulled into darkness.
+The devastated Fellowship reaches Lothlórien, where Galadriel, the Elf-queen, tells Frodo that he alone can complete the quest and warns one will try to take the Ring.
+She shows him a vision of Sauron enslaving Middle-earth should he fail.
+Meanwhile, Saruman creates an army of Uruk-hai in Isengard to destroy the Fellowship, intending to betray Sauron and reclaim the ring for himself.

-The Fellowship travels by river to Parth Galen.
-Frodo wanders off and is confronted by Boromir, who, as Lady Galadriel had warned, tries to take the Ring.
-Uruk-hai scouts then ambush the Fellowship; their leader, Lurtz, mortally wounds Boromir as he fails to stop them from taking Merry and Pippin as prisoners.
-Aragorn arrives and kills Lurtz before comforting Boromir as he dies, promising to help the people of Gondor in the coming conflict.
-Fearing the Ring will corrupt his friends, Frodo decides to travel to Mordor alone, but allows Sam to come along, recalling his promise to Gandalf to look after him.
-As Aragorn, Legolas, and Gimli set out to rescue Merry and Pippin, Frodo and Sam make their way down the mountain pass of Emyn Muil, journeying on to Mordor.
+The Fellowship travels to Parth Galen by river.
+As warned by Galadriel, Frodo wanders off and is confronted by Boromir, who attempts to take the Ring.
+Uruk-hai scouts ambush the group; their leader, Lurtz, mortally wounds Boromir as he fails to stop them from capturing Merry and Pippin.
+Aragorn arrives and kills Lurtz, comforting Boromir in his final moments, promising to aid Gondor in their conflict.
+Worried the Ring will corrupt his friends, Frodo decides to go to Mordor alone, but Sam insists on accompanying him, honouring Gandalf's promise to protect him.
+Meanwhile, Aragorn, Legolas, and Gimli head to rescue Merry and Pippin while Frodo and Sam navigate the pass of Emyn Muil toward Mordor.